samuelstevens9/nodejs-api-seed/README.md

 ### To initialize data ###

+First make sure mongoDB is running.
+Open a new command prompt and run:

+    $ mongod

+Now open a new command prompt and initialize the data.

     $ node init_data.js

+    /api/authenticate/init_data_m3rv311

 Then hit CTRL+C to exit when it is finished.
-If you want to reset the data, you will need to manually DROP meptech from mongodb.
+If you want to reset the data, you will need to manually DROP DB from mongodb.
+Default User: admin@phyteck.com, password; physician@phyteck.com, password

 ### To start server ###

-First make sure mongoDB is running

-    $ mongod

-Then to run the API locally
+Make sure mongod is running.
+Now open a new command prompt to run the API locally.

     $ node server.js

 ### Usage ###